jpcx/node-kraken-api/README.md

 Interfaces with the Kraken cryptocurrency exchange API.
 Observes rate limits.
 Parses response JSON, converts stringed numbers, and normalizes timestamps.
 Facilitates persistent data syncing.

-Using the [syncing feature](#syncing) is advisable when multiple types of real-time data are required; call frequency is managed automatically in response to rate limit parameters.
+Use of the [syncing feature](#syncing) is advisable when multiple types of real-time data are required; call frequency is managed automatically in response to rate limit parameters.

 ## Getting Started